 - Powdered sugar

 I was kind of surprised when I tasted the first time this cream cheese ball.
 The powder sugar doesn’t make this appetizer sweet, it only balances the flavors, so I am not recommending transforming this pineapple pecans cheese ball appetizer into a dessert.

-This means to only add the amount of sugar that the recipe requires and not more.
+This means only adding the amount of sugar that the recipe requires and not more.

-How To make this pineapple pecans cheese ball appetizer:
+How To make this pineapple cheese ball :

-First step is to drain the can of crushed pineapple.
-Place the pineapple in a strainer and press it gently to remove as much moisture possible from the pineapple.
+The first step is to drain the can of crushed pineapple.
+Place the pineapple in a strainer and press it gently to remove as much moisture as possible from the pineapple.